pnnl/tesp/doc/TESP_DesignDoc.rst

 an array of 18 values.
 This structure, with minimal nesting of JSON objects, was designed to facilitate fast loading and navigation of arrays in Python.
 The TESP code repository includes examples of working with metrics output in Python.
+Figures 10 and 11 show how capacitor switching and regulator tap changing counts are captured as metrics.

-Figure 10 shows the structure of billing meter metrics, which is very similar to that of substation metrics, except that each array contains 30 values.
+Figure 12 shows the structure of billing meter metrics, which is very similar to that of substation metrics, except that each array contains 30 values.
 The billing meter metrics aggregate real and reactive power for any houses and inverters connected to the meter, with several